Gogolin Formation

+Major lithostratigraphic units of northwest Europe with the ICS's geologic timescale of the Triassic.

 Name

 Historical name coming from Gogolin, a small town in south Poland, where the Gogolin Formation was described for the first time, and where the main stratotypes have been exposed (see section Stratotypes).

 Age

-The Late Olenekian or Early Aegean (Anisian) to Pelsonian (Anisian),.
+The Late Olenekian or Early Aegean (Anisian) to Pelsonian (Anisian).

 Rocks

 The formation is built of various carbonates which were deposited on a carbonate ramp.